viraj1011JAIN/tri-objective-robust-xai-medimg/VALIDATION_REPORT.md

 ## Executive Summary

 The repository has been validated and all **critical issues have been fixed**.
 The codebase is well-structured, properly organized, and ready for development.
-Dataset paths are correctly configured to use `F:\data` as the data root.
+Dataset paths are correctly configured to use `/content/drive/MyDrive/data` as the data root.

 ---